-This setting allows you to select audio by snapping to a 16th note (or a triplet in Swing styles).
+The Snap setting allows you to select audio by snapping to a 16th note (or a triplet in Swing styles).
 A section of the wave file can be selected by clicking and dragging the mouse over an area of the wave file.
 To expand or reduce the selection, hold down the Shift key while clicking on the desired new boundary.

-Loop Selected Area

-This button plays the selected area, and then stops.
+The [Loop Selected Area] button plays the selected area, and then stops.
 The other instruments are all muted; you just hear the audio.

-Select whole

-This button selects the whole track, useful for applying one of the built-in audio plug-ins.
+The [Select Whole] button selects the whole track, useful for applying one of the built-in audio plug-ins.